LUCYBECK20/Froggo/README.md

 # Froggo
 Froggo is a clone of the 1981 arcade game Frogger.
+If you are not familiar with Frogger, you may be familiar with its modern equivalent: Crossy Road.
 # Prerequisites
 Follow these instructions to download Kivy: https://kivy.org/doc/stable/gettingstarted/installation.html